simonambridge/RTFAP2/README.md

 ## Analyzing data using DSE Spark Analytics

-DSE provides integration with Spark out of the box.
-This allows for analysis of data in-place on the same cluster where the data is ingested with workload isolation and without the need to ETL the data.
-The data ingested in a Cassandra only (OLTP) data center is automatically replicated to a logical data center of Cassandra nodes also hosting Spark Workers.
+DSE provides integration with Spark out-of-the box to enable analysis of data in-place on the same cluster where the data is ingested and stored.
+Workloads can be isolated and there is no need to ETL the data.
+The data ingested in a Cassandra-only (OLTP) data center can be automatically replicated to a logical data center of Cassandra nodes also hosting Spark Workers.

 This tight integration between Cassandra and Spark offers huge value in terms of significantly reduced ETL complexity (no data movement to different clusters) and thus reducing time to insight from your data through a much less complex "cohesive lambda architecture" .